Azure/Enterprise-Scale/docs/reference/contoso/Readme.md

 ### Contoso - Roles & Responsibilities

 Contoso has acknowledged that their existing on-premises operating model requires change to ensure they maximise the benefits of the cloud.
-Contoso has decided to create a Platform Operations team who will oversee execution of the Enterprise scale architecture and will be accountable for the Contoso Azure Platform.
+Contoso has decided to create a Platform Operations team who will oversee execution of the Enterprise-Scale architecture and will be accountable for the Contoso Azure Platform.
 This Platform team will have representations from the following IT functions:

 <table>
 <thead>